shaneholloman/mcp-graphlit-server/README.md

 - Node.js installed on your system (recommended version 18.x or higher).
 - An active account on the [Graphlit Platform](https://portal.graphlit.dev) with access to the API settings dashboard.

+## Configuration

+The Graphlit MCP Server supports environment variables to be set for authentication and configuration:

+- `GRAPHLIT_ENVIRONMENT_ID`: Your environment ID.
+- `GRAPHLIT_ORGANIZATION_ID`: Your organization ID.
+- `GRAPHLIT_JWT_SECRET`: Your JWT secret for signing the JWT token.

+You can find these values in the API settings dashboard on the [Graphlit Platform](https://portal.graphlit.dev).

 ## Installation

 ### Installing via Windsurf